1998–99 East Java killings: Events

 In early 1998, residents in Kaligondo, a village in Banyuwangi Regency, became concerned with sorcery after multiple cattle became sick and died.
 Local resident Soemarno Adi was suspected and was lynched on 4 February.
 His death sparked a number of other killings by vigilante groups.
 Some vigilantes dressed in all black, leading to them being called ninjas.
 Most victims were ordinary civilians, local leaders, or clerics affiliated with Nahdlatul Ulama.

-In response, communities targeted by the sorcerer killings began to attack and kill suspected ninjas, many of whom were people out after dark or without identity documents.
-The killing of suspected ninja spread to Central and West Java, although no killings by suspected ninja had been reported in those regions.
+In response, communities targeted by the sorcerer killings began to form mobs and attack and kill suspected ninjas, many of whom were people out after dark or without identity documents.
+The killing of suspected ninjas spread to Central and West Java, although no killings by suspected ninja had been reported in those regions.
 By November, police in Central Java had detained around 200 mentally ill people, as they were at risk of being attacked if they were out at night and unable to explain themselves.

 On 18 October 1998, five men were killed in the Turen area.
 One was beaten to death, one was burned and three were beheaded.
 On 20 October 1998, three killings occurred.
 Two had been seized from a police car by vigilantes who reportedly slit their throats; the third man was beheaded and his head paraded around on a stake.

-On 24 October at Gondanglegi, Malang Regency, another five suspected ninjas were killed by villagers with one victim was burnt to death.
+On 24 October at Gondanglegi, Malang Regency, another five suspected ninjas were killed by villagers, including one victim burnt to death.
 On 31 October and 1 November, three policemen were killed in Madura after being suspected to be ninjas.
-On 31 October, one man in north Jakarta was attacked on suspicions of being a ninja, marking the first time the scare had impacted Jakarta.
+On 31 October, one man in north Jakarta was attacked on suspicions of being a ninja, marking the first time that the scare had impacted Jakarta.